One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Instead, he stands firm because he trusts himself.

-??
-He stays firm in his values, not his emotions
+He stays firm in his values, not swayed by emotions

-Your clarity is what earns her respect—not how loud you are.
+Your clear, steady behaviors are what earn her respect, not how loud you are.

 This is key when learning how to stand up to your wife without pushing her away.